ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.en-gb.md

 > [!primary]
 >
 > VCD on OVHcloud is currently in Alpha phase.
-This guide may be incomplete and updated.
+This guide may be incomplete.
 >

 ## Objective

-**Develop the fundamental principles and notions of networking within VMware Cloud Director on OVHcloud.**
+**The guide details the fundamental principles and notions of networking within VMware Cloud Director on OVHcloud.**

 ## Requirements